cdupont/CorentinDupont-WebPage/blog/drafts/2014-03-07-Religion-Self.md

 Tags: Ramblings, Religion
 ---

-I am slowly becomming an Athesit.
-Before, I was agnotic.
-I was raised as a Catholic in a Catholic family.
 [As Feynman put it](https://www.youtube.com/watch?v=YltEym9H0x4), God is "too simple, too connected, too local, too provincial".
+In this interview, his main argument is about the "geographical" anthropocentrism of God: God came to earth, specificaly for us, while the whole Universe is so big.
+Why would God concentrate on human problems?
+I would like to bring two more arguments showing the tremendous anthropocentrism of God, which makes it non credible.

 - Religion is an avatar of the development of the human mind.
 No animal have a religion.